Romans 11

 Romans 11 is a profound chapter where Paul addresses God's ongoing relationship with Israel, despite their widespread rejection of the Messiah, Jesus Christ.
 In this chapter, Paul discusses the concept of a remnant chosen by grace, the hardening of part of Israel to allow the inclusion of Gentiles, and the eventual salvation of all Israel as part of a deeper, mysterious plan of God.
 This discussion reassures that God's promises are irrevocable and highlights the depth of God’s wisdom and knowledge.

-In Romans 11:1, Paul addresses a complex aspect of God's relationship with Israel in light of their national rejection of Jesus as the Messiah.
+In this verse, Paul addresses a complex aspect of God's relationship with Israel in light of their national rejection of Jesus as the Messiah.
 He poses a critical question: Has God completely abandoned His people, Israel?
 Paul's emphatic response, "God forbid," using the strong Greek negation (μὴ γένοιτο), indicates that the notion of God fully rejecting His people is contrary to His character and promises.

 Paul supports his argument by referring to his own identity as an Israelite from the tribe of Benjamin.
 This personal example serves to illustrate that God has not rejected individual Israelites who come to faith in Christ, despite the broader national rejection.
 Thus, while God may have set aside Israel as a national entity in terms of its role as the primary custodian of God's redemptive plan—a point underscored by Jesus in Matthew 21:43, where He states that the kingdom of God will be taken from them and given to a "nation bringing forth the fruits thereof" (referring to the community of believers in Christ)—He continues to work through and save individual Jewish people.